padrino/padrino-framework/posts/padrino-0-9-15-release-new-core-member.md

 We are also excited to introduce our newest core member, lusis!
 He has contributed various components such as ohm and mongomatic, and has also generously setup a [hudson server](http://bit.ly/aIzvBE) for the Padrino community!
-We’re glad to have him on board and look forward to his contributions to the project!
+We're glad to have him on board and look forward to his contributions to the project!